-As we traveled east through Oregon toward the border with Idaho.
+We travelled east through Oregon toward the border with Idaho.
 This boundary is set by the Snake River which starts its journey in Wyoming at Jackson Lake and ends when it joins the mighty Columbia River in Washington State.
-At the point we meet the Snake River is the start of Hells Canyon.
+At the point, we meet the Snake River is the start of Hells Canyon.
 This is the deepest river gorge in North America, at a mile deep and it also 10 miles wide.
 It is deeper than the Grand Canyon.
-Before reaching the Snake River we turn north on a seasonal road (it is cut-off with snow during the winters and is not plowed).
+Before reaching the Snake River we turn north on a seasonal road (it is cut-off with snow during the winters and is not ploughed).
 Up we go into the mountains through thick coniferous forests.
 20 miles along this road is a turn-off to a view point of Hells Canyon.
 The view is spectacular with panoramic views across the canyon, but truth-be-told it is not the Grand Canyon and disappointingly you cannot stare a mile down into the gorge and see the Snake River rumbling and tumbling below.
 So, time to move on and get to our campsite at Wallowa before night sets in.

 Although neither of us had the greatest night sleep it was lovely to wake up in such a beautiful place.
 Our site is perfect – it is large and on the outer edge of the park, so we back onto a lovely wooded area complete with a bubbling brook.
-After breakfast we decided to break out the kayaks and take a turn out on the lake.
+After breakfast, we decided to break out the kayaks and take a turn out on the lake.
 This was a mid-week morning and still early so we had the lake more or less to ourselves.
-We paddled up and gazed with curiousity at the homes that line the banks of Wallowa Lake.
+We paddled up and gazed with curiosity at the homes that line the banks of Wallowa Lake.
 As we turned back towards home we got to see the stunning backdrop to the lake, the Wallowa Mountains.
-At this time of the year the snow has receded but they nonetheless looked spectacular, making this a very special place.
+At this time of the year, the snow has receded but they nonetheless looked spectacular, making this a very special place.

 We had not finished our exertions for the day since we had decided to head into Joseph, some 6 miles away, on our mountain bikes.
 The City of Joseph is not huge but it is very quaint, especially the main street which has a Western theme.
 The town has fostered a community of artists who work in bronze and there are several examples of their work lining the streets of Joseph.